JingHuangLab/FPGA-MD-code-and-data/README.md

 # FPGA-MD-code-and-data
-This repository holds the implementation and simulation inputs scripts as well as some results.
+This repository holds the implementation and simulation inputs scripts as well as some results for the papar "Molecular Dynamics Simulations Accelerated on FPGA with High-Bandwidth Memory".

+## Hardware Requirements

+## OS Required & Software Dependencies

+## Build Instructions

+## Simulation inputs and outputs